-Prescription drug benefits are included as part of the State Health Plan.
+The State Health Plan includes prescription drug benefits.
 Prescription drugs are a major benefit to you and a major part of the cost of our self-insured health plan.
-Using generic drugs saves you and the plan money.
-You also can save money and receive the same FDA-approved drugs when you refill prescriptions through the plan’s Retail Maintenance Network or mail-order prescription service.
-Benefits are paid only for prescriptions filled at network pharmacies or through Express Scripts mail-order pharmacy, in the United States.
-Limited coverage is offered outside the United States.
+Express Scripts is the pharmacy benefits manager.
+Benefits are paid only for prescriptions filled at network pharmacies or through Express Scripts mail-order pharmacy.

-If you are enrolled in the State Health Plan as an active employee, there are no changes in your prescription drug coverage when you or your covered dependents become eligible for Medicare.
-PEBA automatically enrolls Medicare-eligible retirees and their Medicare-eligible dependents in Express Scripts Medicare®, the State Health Plan’s Medicare Part D program.
-However, you have the option to return to the SHP Prescription Drug Program, which covers members who are not eligible for Medicare.
-For information about Express Scripts Medicare®, see the When You Become Eligible for Medicare handbook.
+PEBA automatically enrolls all Medicare-eligible retirees and dependents into Express Scripts Medicare®.
+This is the State Health Plan’s Medicare Part D prescription drug program.
+But, you have the option to return to the State Health Plan Prescription Drug Program, which covers members who are not eligible for Medicare.
+There are no changes in an active employee's prescription drug coverage when he or his covered dependents becomes eligible for Medicare.
+More information about Express Scripts Medicare is available in the Insurance Coverage for the Medicare-eligible Member handbook.

 The formulary is the list of preferred drugs, including some brand drugs and generics.
 After review, some safe and effective drugs become “preferred” (Tier 2) and other alternatives may become “non-preferred” (Tier 3).
 Talk to your doctor if you currently use a drug that is not on the preferred list.
 Doing this can save you money, and using generic drugs may save you even more.
 Log in to www.Express-Scripts.com to see if a drug is on the formulary.